turbot/steampipe-plugin-aws/docs/tables/aws_ssm_patch_baseline.md

   operating_system='UBUNTU';
 ```

-### List all the patch baselines which have no rejected patches
+### List all the patch baselines that have rejected patches

 ```sql
 select